The Real Cost of Earning KES 200,000 in Kenya

 Other Mandatory Contributions

-New SHIF (3%) and Housing Levy (1.5%) add KES 10,000 deductions from a KES 200,000 salary starting August 2024.
-These Ruto administration's 2024 reforms replaced NHIF with SHIF while keeping the Housing Levy active.
+SHIF (2.75%) and the Housing Levy (1.5%) add KES 8,500 in deductions from a KES 200,000 salary.
+These 2024 reforms replaced NHIF with SHIF from October 2024 while keeping the Housing Levy active.
 They cut into net pay alongside PAYE and NSSF.

 Workers in Kenya now face higher statutory deductions from gross salary.
 SHIF aims for universal health coverage, but combined with Housing Levy, it reduces take-home pay.
 Employers match some contributions, raising total costs.